GAPSlock/Stock-Dashboard/README.md

 # Stock-Dashboard
-The final project in building a stock data dasshboard
+The final project in building a stock data dashboard